pennlabs/penn-clubs/frontend/markdown/sacfair.md

     - [**Only authenticated users can join enabled**](https://support.zoom.us/hc/en-us/articles/360037117472-Authentication-Profiles-for-meetings-and-webinars)

 When hosting your event:
+- If you use a personal account, the maximum number of people that can attend your meeting at once is **100 people**.
+If you use the school provided account, this limit increases to **300 people**.
+You can check the meeting limit for you account on the Zoom settings page.
 - Make all present members of the session **co-hosts** to help control the session.
 - Have the chat window **open** to answer any questions.
 For busier sessions, we recommend designating one member to be monitoring the chat window.
 - For busier sessions where multiple club members are present, we recommend taking advantage of the **breakout room** feature, which can be prompted by hosts.
 Breakout rooms can be used to facilitate 1 on 1 conversations with club members and fair attendees.
 We would suggest **manually assigning** people to a breakout room, to ensure a member of the club is there to answer questions.
 - <important>Ensure that you setup and test breakout rooms before the SAC fair starts!
-If you do not setup breakout rooms beforehand, you will not be able to use them during the meeting.</important> See [this guide](https://support.zoom.us/hc/en-us/articles/206476093-Enabling-breakout-rooms) on how to set up breakout rooms.
+If you do not setup breakout rooms beforehand, you will not be able to use them during the meeting.</important> We recommend getting familiar with breakout rooms before the fair starts.
+See [this guide](https://support.zoom.us/hc/en-us/articles/206476093-Enabling-breakout-rooms) on how to set up breakout rooms.

     ![Zoom Breakout Rooms](5.png)